 Skip to main content

-When making an online purchase with your credit card, you are often prompted to provide your postal code or ZIP code as well as your CVV, or for Amex cards—your CVV2.
-But why do they ask this?
+When making an online purchase with your credit card, you are often prompted to provide your postal code or ZIP code as well as your card security code.
+But why are you asked this?

 A credit card ZIP code is part of the geographical identifier associated with a credit card's billing address.
 This will be the postal or ZIP code you provided when you applied for the card, unless you have since moved to a new address and updated your billing information.
 It's an important piece of information to help verify your identity, to protect both you and the merchant.